-These houses are made in the UK and are built to last and are certainly one of the better quality houses on the market.
+These houses are made in the UK and are built to last.
+Omlet bought Forsham Cottage Arks in 2011.
+They produce some of the best quality houses on the market.

-You can see the Sonning and a range of other houses on the Wells website here where there are some good photos of the houses and customer reviews.
+You can see the Lenham and a range of other houses on the website here where there are some better photos and further information.

 In days gone by, chicken houses were often sold with a felt roof and the main wooden body of the house was treated with Creosote to weatherproof it.
 Red mite that live in the cracks of houses weren’t really a problem, however since Creosote was replaced with “Creosote Substitute” chicken keepers have been finding their coops full of red mites in the summer months.